Alab-NII/dynamic-onecommon/webapp/README.md

 export PYTHONPATH=$PYTHONPATH:~/dynamic-onecommon/webapp/src:~/dynamic-onecommon/webapp
 ```

 To run the web server, move to the [src](https://github.com/Alab-NII/dynamic-onecommon/tree/master/webapp/src) directory and run `run_sample.sh`.
-Remove `--reuse` option if you want to initialize or overwrite existing data.
+Add `--reuse` option if you do not want to initialize or overwrite existing data.

 By default, some URLs are password protected (username and password are both *sample*).